Nagendra1997/libmesibo/custom.md

 ### Mesibo_onBindViewHolder()

-This method binds the returned view and the messages.
+This method binds the returned view and messages.

 ```java
 if (type == MesiboRecycleViewHolder.TYPE_INCOMING) {